robzhang2017/cardano-sl/docs/configuration.md

 ### System start time

-System start time is taken from configuration or command line option.
+System start time is taken from configuration or command line option (`--system-start`).
 It's taken from configuration if genesis is provided as genesis data (which always contains system start time) or if genesis is provided as genesis spec with `mainnetInitializer`.
 The reason why system start is part of `mainnetInitializer`, but not part of `testnetInitializer` is that mainnet is launched rarely (actually only once, but there is also staging), but other clusters are launched more often, and it's easier to change this value from CLI.

 ### Tools